pkic/pkimm/categories/interoperability/_index.md

 The interoperability strategy defines the interoperability requirements and the approach to achieve interoperability between the PKI components to ensure the PKI implementation is able to adopt new technologies and standards in the future, and will not be locked-in to a specific vendor.

 PKI interoperability strategy should be maintained, documented, and integrated in the organization.
 It should cover at least the following information:
-- application of interoperability
+- Application of interoperability
-- using open standards and protocols
+- Using open standards and protocols
-- conditions for PKI components to be interoperable
+- Conditions for PKI components to be interoperable
-- restrictions on the use of proprietary interfaces
+- Restrictions on the use of proprietary interfaces
-- interoperability testing
+- Interoperability testing
-- requirements for migration to new technologies
+- Requirements for migration to new technologies
-- requirements for vendors
+- Requirements for vendors
-- other relevant information
+- Other relevant information

 #### Assessment

 The following evidence should be available for the assessment of the requirement:
-- documented and approved interoperability strategy
+- Documented and approved interoperability strategy
-- interoperability strategy is integrated in organization
+- Interoperability strategy is integrated in organization
-- interview with the responsible person to verify understanding of the interoperability strategy
+- Interview with the responsible person to verify understanding of the interoperability strategy
-- tender documentation for PKI components to verify the requirements for interoperability
+- Tender documentation for PKI components to verify the requirements for interoperability

 #### References